docker/docs/ee/ucp/admin/install/cloudproviders/install-on-azure.md

 ## Docker UCP Networking

 Docker UCP configures the Azure IPAM module for Kubernetes to allocate IP addresses for Kubernetes pods.
-The Azure IPAM module requires each Azure virtual machine which is part of the Kubernetes cluster to be configured with a pool of IP addresses.
+The Azure IPAM module requires each Azure VM which is part of the Kubernetes cluster to be configured with a pool of IP addresses.

-There are two options for provisoning IPs for the Kubernetes cluster on Azure:
+There are two options for provisioning IPs for the Kubernetes cluster on Azure:

-- _An automated mechanism provided by UCP which allows for IP pool configuration and maintenance for standalone Azure virtual machines._ This service runs within the `calico-node` daemonset and provisions 128 IP addresses for each node by default.
+- _An automated mechanism provided by UCP which allows for IP pool configuration and maintenance for standalone Azure VMs._ This service runs within the `calico-node` daemonset and provisions 128 IP addresses for each node by default.
 For information on customizing this value, see [Adjust the IP count value](#adjust-the-ip-count-value).
-- _Manual provision of additional IP address for each Azure virtual machine._ This could be done through the Azure Portal, the Azure CLI `$ az network nic ip-config create`, or an ARM template.
+- _Manual provision of additional IP address for each Azure VM._ This could be done through the Azure Portal, the Azure CLI `$ az network nic ip-config create`, or an ARM template.
 You can find an example of an ARM template [here](#manually-provision-ip-address-pools-as-part-of-an-azure-virtual-machine-scale-set).